Significant Disproportionality Frequently Asked Questions (FAQ)

 States are required to calculate a risk ratio for all districts and community schools that meet the minimum cell and n-size.
 The following are exceptions to this requirement:

-• If a district or community school’s racial group does not meet either the cell or n-size, a risk ratio is not calculated.
+• If a district or community school’s racial or ethnic group does not meet either the cell or n-size, then a risk ratio is not calculated.

-• If a district or community school’s comparison group does not meet either the cell or n-size, a risk ratio is not calculated using the district or school’s comparison group.
-Instead, an alternate risk ratio is calculated and the district (or school)-level risk for that racial group is compared to the state-level risk for that racial group.
+• If a district or community school’s comparison group does not meet either the cell or n-size, then a risk ratio is not calculated using the district or school’s comparison group.
+Instead, an alternate risk ratio is calculated and the district (or school)-level risk for that racial or ethnic group is compared to the state-level risk for that racial or ethnic group.

 Back to Top

 Disproportionality methodology calculates enrollment using full-time equivalency (FTE).
-For identification and placement, students with full-time equivalency at the legal district of residence for the student are included in the calculations.
+For significant disproportionality in special education identification and placement, students with full-time equivalency at the legal district of residence for the student are included in the calculations.
 The legal district of residence is responsible for providing free and appropriate public education (FAPE) for the students.
-For identification and placement, students are counted at their legal district of residence regardless of where they are receiving services.
+Students are counted at their legal district of residence regardless of where they are receiving services.
 If the student is enrolled, attending and has FTE with a community school, then the community school becomes the district responsible for providing FAPE for the student.
-For discipline, students’ full-time equivalency and discipline events count with the district of service (i.e., the district administering the discipline).
-The full-time equivalency for each student in the calculation is summed for a total full-time equivalency for the LEA.
+For significant disproportionality in discipline, students’ full-time equivalency and discipline events count with the district of service (i.e., the district administering the discipline).
+The FTE for each student in the calculation is summed for a total full-time equivalency for the LEA.

 Back to Top